Personal Injury Lawyer

 Of course, truck drivers commit other errors that cause accidents as well.
 Read on to learn about how these errors contribute to truck crashes.

 Fatigue leads truck drivers to fall asleep, be inattentive, misjudge gaps, ignore the signs of impending dangers, panic, freeze, and under- or overreact to a situation.
 Even though fatigue is a common cause of truck accidents, it is also the most preventable.
+Learn more about preventing drowsy driving here.

 The Federal Hours of Service Rules